vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 1. In the vSphere client, right-click an object in the vCenter Server inventory and select **Deploy OVF template**.

-1. Select Local file, click the button to upload files, and go to the downloaded OVA file on your local machine.
+1. Select **Local file**, click the button to upload files, and select the downloaded OVA file on your local machine.

 1. Follow the installer prompts to deploy a VM from the OVA.